Apollo: Contest with Marsyas

 The Muses and Athena sniggered at this comment.
 The contestants agreed to take turns displaying their skills and the rule was that the victor could "do whatever he wanted" to the loser.

 According to one account, after the first round, they both were deemed equal by the Nysiads.
 But in the next round, Apollo decided to play on his lyre and add his melodious voice to his performance.
 Marsyas argued against this, saying that Apollo would have an advantage and accused Apollo of cheating.
 But Apollo replied that since Marsyas played the flute, which needed air blown from the throat, it was similar to singing, and that either they both should get an equal chance to combine their skills or none of them should use their mouths at all.
 The nymphs decided that Apollo's argument was just.
 Apollo then played his lyre and sang at the same time, mesmerising the audience.
 Marsyas could not do this.
-Apollo was declared the winner and, angered with Marsyas' haughtiness and his accusations, decided to flay the satyr.
+Apollo was declared the winner and, angered with Marsyas's haughtiness and his accusations, decided to flay the satyr.

 According to another account, Marsyas played his flute out of tune at one point and accepted his defeat.
 Out of shame, he assigned to himself the punishment of being skinned for a wine sack.
 Another variation is that Apollo played his instrument upside down.
 Marsyas could not do this with his instrument.
 So the Muses who were the judges declared Apollo the winner.
 Apollo hung Marsyas from a tree to flay him.

 Apollo flayed the limbs of Marsyas alive in a cave near Celaenae in Phrygia for his hubris to challenge a god.
-He then gave the rest of his body for proper burial and nailed Marsyas' flayed skin to a nearby pine-tree as a lesson to the others.
-Marsyas' blood turned into the river Marsyas.
+He then gave the rest of his body for proper burial and nailed Marsyas's flayed skin to a nearby pine-tree as a lesson to the others.
+Marsyas's blood turned into the river Marsyas.
 But Apollo soon repented and being distressed at what he had done, he tore the strings of his lyre and threw it away.
 The lyre was later discovered by the Muses and Apollo's sons Linus and Orpheus.
 The Muses fixed the middle string, Linus the string struck with the forefinger, and Orpheus the lowest string and the one next to it.
 They took it back to Apollo, but the god, who had decided to stay away from music for a while, laid away both the lyre and the pipes at Delphi and joined Cybele in her wanderings to as far as Hyperborea.